Azure/AppService/_posts/2020-08-05-Netflix-Eureka-On-Apps-Service-Windows.md

 eureka.instance.hostname=[YOUR CLIENT HOSTNAME]
 ```

-  The url of the client itself.
-Should look like `my-eureka-client.azurewebsites.net`
+  The url of the client itself should look like `my-eureka-client.azurewebsites.net`

 ```yml
 eureka.instance.secure-port-enabled=true